inueni/django-subadmin/README.md

 When adding or editing objects with `SubAdmin`, `ForeignKey` fields to parent instances are removed from the form and automatically set when saving.
 In this example `mailing_list` field is removed and value is set to parent `MailingList` instance _Mailing list 5_.

 > If you want to see it in action, or get a more in-depth look at how to set everything up, check out <https://github.com/inueni/django-subadmin-example>.

-## Supported Django versions

-Current release of `django-subadmin` is **1.9.2** and is compatible with Django 1.9, 1.10 and 1.11.

-#### Verison numbering

-`django-subadmin` version numbers are related to Django version numbers. `django-subadmin` major and minor version numbers equal the minimal compatible django release.

 ## Stability